|

 the provision to offenses committed while a student is in

-Support for CHEAR's efforts is greater than ever before!
-There are now 335 organizations on record calling for full repeal of the drug provision, 170 of which signed our February 21 sign-on letter to Congress.
-We are optimistic of repealing this law during the 110th Congress!
-Please join our efforts to make this happen now!
+Support for CHEAR's efforts is greater than ever before -- there are now more than 400 organizations on record calling for full repeal of the drug provision -- please join our efforts to make this happen now!

 Now